Anil3227/CLASS-Course-/README.md

 # CLASS-Course-
-In this you will learn how to plot Power Spectrum of CMB.
-You can get this data from "Planck legacy Achieve", goto cosmology then click on CMB angular power spectrum.
+In this project, you will learn how to plot the CMB power spectrum.
+Planck data can be downloaded from the Planck Legacy Archive under Cosmology → CMB Angular Power Spectrum.
+To obtain the theoretical TT, TE, and EE spectra for a given cosmological model, you use CLASS.